-An “anomaly” is defined as something that deviates from what is standard, normal, or expected.
-The author advises us not to be afraid to do something different than others.
+An "anomaly" is defined as something that deviates from what is standard, normal, or expected.
+The author advices us not to be afraid to do something different than others.

 Being different is what gets us noticed.
-It makes us memorable.
-When we stand out, people want to see what we’re all about.
+Be memorable.
+When we stand out, people what to see what we're all about.